woliveiras/Klon/README.md

 This command will:
 - detect and validate the boot and destination disks,
 - clone the partition table from the boot disk to `/dev/sda` (because of `-f`),
+- resize the destination partition 1 right after cloning the table if you pass `-p1-size` (so the new layout is used for mkfs/sync),
 - create new file systems on the destination partitions,
 - mount each destination partition under `/mnt/clone/...`,
 - use `rsync` to copy files (for `/` it excludes pseudo-filesystems and runtime directories such as `/proc`, `/sys`, `/dev`, `/run`, `/tmp`, `/mnt`, `/media`),